hugo-sid/hugo-blog-awesome/README.md

 ## Configuration

-You can have a look at the `config.toml` file in the `exampleSite` directory for an example configuration.
+You can take a look at the `config.toml` file in the `exampleSite` directory for an example configuration.
-It is recommend that you to copy the `config.toml` file from the `exampleSite` directory to the root directory of your Hugo site.
+It is recommended that you copy the `config.toml` file from the `exampleSite` directory to the root directory of your Hugo site.
 You can then edit the `config.toml` file to suit your needs.

 ### Adding favicon